smrghsh/smrghsh/README.md

 🧑‍🔬 I work out of the [SET Lab](https://setlab.soe.ucsc.edu/) as PhD student where I practice design research.

 🧠 I specialize in WebXR development and [three.js](https://threejs.org/) applications, especially those that involve 3D interfaces, networking code, and scalability.
-If you have a project that needs this speciality, let's talk~
+If you have a project that needs this speciality, let's talk, I have some freelance or contracting hours available this season.

 ✨ I owe a lot to creative code communities, such as the [p5.js](https://p5js.org/) community for mentorship and profound creative inspiration, the Google Summer of Code program for teaching me how to contribute, and the creative code collective for opportunities to organize and support.